HyvonenGroup/Scripts/Example_folder/Sequencing_tools/README.md

 # identify_construct

-A command-line tool that matches Sanger sequencing reads (`.ab1` chromatograms) against a panel of candidate plasmid constructs to determine which construct/variant was actually cloned — useful when you've designed several related plasmids (different inserts, tags, or point mutations) and need to figure out, from the sequencing data that comes back, which one you actually got.
+A command-line tool that matches Sanger sequencing reads (`.ab1` chromatograms) against a panel of candidate plasmid constructs to determine which construct/variant was actually cloned.
+Useful when one has designed several related plasmids (different inserts, tags, or point mutations) and need to figure out, from the sequencing data that comes back, which one you actually got.

 Built on [Biopython](https://biopython.org/) — no external aligners (BLAST, EMBOSS) required.

 ## Features

-- **Reads GenBank (`.gb`/`.gbk`), SnapGene (`.dna`), and FASTA** construct files directly — SnapGene maps are parsed natively via Biopython, no conversion needed.
+- **Reads GenBank (`.gb`/`.gbk`), SnapGene (`.dna`), and FASTA** construct files directly; SnapGene maps are parsed natively via Biopython, no conversion needed.
 - **Reads `.ab1` chromatograms** with automatic quality trimming (Mott's algorithm), or plain FASTA/`.seq` reads.
-- **Local pairwise alignment** against each full-length candidate, tried in both orientations — works even when a read only covers part of the plasmid, and reports which strand/orientation matched.
+- **Local pairwise alignment** against each full-length candidate, tried in both orientations; works even when a read only covers part of the plasmid, and reports which strand/orientation matched.
 - **Circular-plasmid aware** (`--circular`): wraps the sequence so a read spanning the origin of the reference file still aligns correctly.
 - **Confidence-aware calling**: flags a read `match`, `ambiguous`, or `no_match` rather than always forcing a best guess — `ambiguous` specifically catches reads that don't cover the region that actually distinguishes two candidates (e.g. wrong/too-distant primer) instead of silently mis-assigning them.
 - **Feature highlighting in the alignment report**: annotates the printed alignment with restriction sites (any enzyme known to `Bio.Restriction`, e.g. BamHI/XhoI) and exact sequence motifs you specify (e.g. a TEV protease site or a His-tag), so you can see at a glance whether a key feature is present and how much of it the read actually covers.